Chnapy/ts-gql-plugin/README.md

 Keep in mind that this benchmark shows the "worst case": it's done using a [tsconfig](./example/tsconfig.benchmark1.json) including only a single [index.ts](./example/index.ts) file with only `gql` operations, so plugin use is overrepresented.

+## Changelog

+Checkout [releases](https://github.com/Chnapy/ts-gql-plugin/releases) to see each version changes.

 ## Contribute

 ### Issues